nygpadilla-ctrl/GE-IT-SKILLS-Portfolio/README.md

 #### 1. System Prompt Template

 "Act as a Tourism Development Officer assigned to Samal Island, Davao del Norte.
-Prepare a 300-word operational brief for local tourism stakeholders.

 Context: Samal Island continues to attract more visitors each year, creating challenges related to waste management, environmental protection, and sustainable tourism practices.